Mortgage Rates March 2026: Should You Fix Now or Wait?

 Current Market Snapshot

 Lenders price mortgages based on swap rates (their wholesale borrowing costs) rather than directly tracking the base rate.
-September's swap rates show:
+March's swap rates show:

 This creates the current paradox: 5-year fixes cheaper than 2-year fixes, suggesting markets expect rates to fall but uncertainty remains about timing and extent.